AndrePiccolo/Machine_Learning/README.md

 # Machine_Learning
-Project to identify the traffic in a highway
+Project folder => Project to identify the traffic in a highway Resources folder => support files